Baltoli/project-docs/notes/log.md

   deadlock situation yet (can it?).
 * Need to look into why if a thread exits without calling `lock_release`, it won't trigger an assertion failure.
+* Using previously instead of eventually seems to fix the deadlock problem on the lock automata.
+Also added a check to make sure that acquire calls go "F...FT" only.